-The Company records revenue from contracts with customers in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
-The guidance requires recognition of revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration that it expects to be entitled to receive in exchange for those goods or services recognized as performance obligations are satisfied.
+The Company recognizes revenue from contracts with customers in accordance with ASC Topic 606, Revenue from Contracts with Customers ("ASC 606").
+The guidance requires recognition of revenue to depict the transfer of goods or services from contracts with customers in an amount that reflects the consideration that it expects to be entitled to receive in exchange for those goods or services recognized as performance obligations are satisfied.

-The majority of revenue-generating transactions are excluded from the scope of ASC 606, including revenue generated from financial instruments, such as securities and loans.
-Revenue-generating transactions that are within the scope of ASC 606, classified within non-interest income, are described as follows:
+While the majority of the Company's revenue-generating transactions are excluded from the model for contracts with customers, including revenue generated from financial instruments, such as securities and loans, relevant revenue-generating transactions are classified within non-interest income and are described as follows: